Livermore Falls Planning Board approves changes to Solar Energy Systems Ordinance

 By consensus, members agreed to take out the sentence referencing a variance.

-Application requirements for certification of systems include conforming to industry standards.
-The board added “all other applicable fire and safety requirements defined by the National Fire Protection Association.”
+Under specific application requirements, the fourth section – which notes a certification of the solar energy system will conform to various industry standards – the last sentence had wording added at the end to read “with all other applicable fire and safety requirements defined by the National Fire Protection Association [NFPA].”

-The board stipulated that the fire chief must approve a copy of the project summary, electrical schematic and site plan.
-The National Fire Protection Association has guidelines for solar panels, including setback requirements and electrical code compliance.
-Also added was that solar panel installations in Maine must also comply with the National Electrical Code, specifically:
+Under emergency services, after “solar energy systems owner or operator shall provide a copy of the project summary, electrical schematic, and site plan to the Fire Chief” at the end was added, “for his approval.
+The National Fire Protection Association [NFPA] has guidelines for solar panels, including setback requirements and electrical code compliance.”
+Also added at the end of that section was, “In Maine, solar panel installations must also comply with the National Electrical Code [NEC].
+Electrical code compliance:

-• All wiring must comply with the photovoltaic systems standards in the latest edition of the code.
+• All wiring must comply with the photovoltaic systems standards in the latest edition of the NEC [NFPA 70].

-• The 129% rule must be followed to prevent overloading the electrical panel.
+• The 129% Rule must be followed to prevent overloading the electrical panel.
+This rule states that the main breaker rating plus the solar system’s breaker rating cannot exceed 120% of the busbar’s rating.

 Under the screening section, Long said she added the word “tall” to describe vegetative barrier because the Souther solar array used “three little arborvitae that have all died.
 We needed to define that better.”

-Long noted the last change — under roof-mounted solar energy systems — defines the setbacks in the NFPA document, which hadn’t been covered before.
-The changes are:
+Long noted the last change – under roof-mounted solar energy systems – defines the setbacks in the NFPA document, which hadn’t been covered before.
+The changes are “Setback requirements:

-Long said she would get the changes to Castonguay to present to the Select Board.
+Long said she would get them to Castonguay to present to the Select Board.

-The Solar Energy Systems Ordinance was initially approved by voters at a special town meeting in 2023.
+The Solar Energy Systems Ordinance was initially approved by voters at a special town meeting on June 20, 2023.
+Later that month it was reported another vote was recommended due to the previous meeting not being properly called.
+According to the document with the proposed changes in it, the ordinance was adopted on Aug.
+15, 2023.

 Send questions/comments to the editors.